wishabi/dvm-sample-ios/README.md

 /// - Parameters:
 ///   - merchantId: Merchant identifier to retrieve the publications for.
 ///   - storeCode: Store identifier for the publications.
-///   - language: The desired language.
+///   - language: The 2 characters ISO language code used to render the publication.
 ///   - resultsCount: number of results per page, defaults to 10.
 ///   - pageToken: token for pagination, needed to fetch subsequent results.
 ///   - completion: closure that will be called with results.